 What should be done?

-Abolish the climate change levy, leaving the EU emissions trading scheme to address emissions policy.
+Abolish the climate change levy, leaving the UK emissions trading scheme to address emissions policy.

 HMRC allude to this in their policy paper on the removal of the renewable exemption from the CCL, ‘no direct impact on the achievement of UK Carbon Budget targets, as emissions from electricity generation are capped through the EU Emissions Trading System’.